Low Pressure Carburizing (LPC)

 Once the targeted carbon profile is obtained, the parts are quenched.
 In most cases High Pressure Gas Quenching (HPGQ) is applied after LPC with pressures up to 20 bar of nitrogen or helium.

-When combining LPC with High Pressure Gas Quenching (HPGQ), the process provides the following advantages compared to traditional Gas Carburizing combined with Oil Quenching:
+When combining Low Pressure Carburzing (LPC) with High Pressure Gas Quenching (HPGQ), the process provides the following advantages compared to traditional Gas Carburizing combined with Oil Quenching:

 - excellent carburizing homogeneity even for components with complex shape